Australia’s Tranche 2 reforms are tightening AML obligations and raising the stakes around how firms collect, share, and protect identity data.

 The Overlooked Risk: Keeping More Than You Need

-One of the more useful points in the new guidance is not about sending data at all - it is about what you should stop keeping.
+One of the more useful points in the new guidance is retention: what you should stop keeping once verification is complete.

 Full ID Copies Are Not the Default Record-Keeping Answer